mdjahidhasan009/NodeJs-Note/readme.md

 * Streaming Applications
 * Microservices

+## Runtime Environment
+* Chrome - V8 Engine
+* Firefox - SpiderMonkey
+* Safari - JavaScriptCore
+* Edge - Chakra

+Now Node.js uses the V8 JavaScript Engine, which is the same engine used by Google Chrome.
+It provides a runtime environment for executing JavaScript code on the server-side using explicitly the V8 engine.
+It also uses libuv library which provides an event loop and thread pool for handling asynchronous I/O operations.

 ## Standard Library Modules in Node.js
 Node.js has a standard library that provides a set of asynchronous I/O primitives.
 It's a single-threaded event loop and a non-blocking I/O. It's a single-threaded event loop and a non-blocking I/O.